 How Do Spa Jets Work?

 There are four simple steps when it comes to how spa jets function.
 First, the water is pumped through the pipes and directed toward the jets.
 Then, the air is allowed in through an air intake valve, and the air is mixed with the water.
 Next, the pipe diameter is decreased, which compresses the air and water mixture.
-Finally, the compressed water and air are released through a small opening, which creates the jet stream of water in the hot tub.
+Finally, the compressed water and air are released through a small opening, which creates a jet stream of water in the hot tub.

 How Much Does it Cost to Replace Hot Tub Jets?